Accounting seems pretty straightforward, for the most part. Right?

 - Creating financial reporting documents like a restaurant balance sheet

-- Conducting audits and analysis that generate financial strategies and insights
+- Conducting an internal audit of restaurant and analysis that generates financial strategies and insights

 It’s a lot to do manually, of course.
-Which is why bar inventory software is usually the smart move.
+Which is why bar inventory software (and help with a draft beer inventory system) is usually the smart move.

 How to Do Restaurant Accounting: Restaurant Accounting Methods